Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 > eyJhbGciOiJFUzI1CiJ9.eyJhZGRyZXNzIjoiMHhEZTBmMjljRTdhMmMyZDg5YTNFNjg4OTcyRUM3NzY0PDU0ZTc1LzgwIiwiaKF0IjoxNjYwOTE4MTU4LCJleHAiOjE2OTI0NzU3NTh9.cNC2CFfqO3UN8RuMpAFUp0zI5wXEOIR_xk9Ejvmv7lzyF6SPo_f83R2SOBDg1Tp1ldS7O1dLvjL6DuXlwUs4Lw

-If your token doesn’t work, please contact us in [Discord](https://discord.com/invite/superprotocol).
+If your token doesn’t work, ensure you have selected the correct account.
+Your Access Token only works with the Testnet account you received from Super Protocol.
+Also, check that you don’t accidentally copy your Access Token with spaces or line break characters.
+In any case, don’t hesitate to contact Super Protocol community managers on [Discord](https://discord.com/invite/superprotocol) if you face any issues.

-## 3. Connecting Wallet
+## 2. Connecting Wallet

 At this point we assume that you have done all the steps in the previous section and correctly configured Metamask.

 :::info Step 7.
 Connect Wallet.

 To connect wallet, click on the `Connect Wallet` button in the top right corner.
 Click on `Metamask`.

 :::